nvbogu/Natural-Language-Understanding-API/README.md

 cd <your_project_name>
 ```

-To be able to create a virtual environment in python3 we need to install the fallowing package:
+To be able to create a virtual environment in python3 you need to install the fallowing package:
 ```sh
 sudo apt install python3-venv
 ```